abdo20050/SANDSTORM_FE_WRO/README.md

 ---

 This is the robot we’ve designed and built to tackle this year's challenge!
-For more details on how it works and how we approached the problem, feel free to explore the source code and documentation on our GitHub: https://github.com/abdo20050/SANDSTORM_FE_WRO/tree/main.
+For more details on how it works and how we approached the problem, feel free to explore the source code and documentation on our [GitHub](https://github.com/abdo20050/SANDSTORM_FE_WRO/tree/main.)

 Additionally, here’s a document with more information: [Google Doc Link](https://docs.google.com/document/d/1cCJuQa-ENeIftLrWq0BU486fTGV7BMiAK_tZXONVTxw/edit?usp=sharing) (please request access or ask a team member for details).